KczBen/vef2-2025-e/topics.md

         ...)
 ```

-As the name suggest, this is an assembly-like language.
-While you can write it by hand, the intended way to use it is to write code in a higher level langauge, and then compile it into WASM.

-WebAssembly has the following primitive types:
+WebAssembly has the following primitive data types:
 ```
 Integer:
 i32